fmadrid/LBLR/README.md

 * [Matlab (R2017b)](https://www.mathworks.com/?s_tid=gn_logo)

 ## Contributing
-We are not accepting commits at this time but will be facilitating the means for public contribution in the near future.
+We are not accepting external commits at this time but will be facilitating the means for public contribution in the near future.

 ## Authors